buddly27/jound/README.rst

 Jound
 #####

-A word generator using statistics from a book
+A word generator using Markov chain.